Rugby-Australian Super sides need to lift their game: Read | Sports-Games

 New Zealand's Ardern implores Taliban to uphold human rights

-Bond roped in as New Zealand's "fourth coach" for T20 World Cup
+Shane Bond to join New Zealand coaching staff for T20 World Cup